podio/podio-dotnet/README.markdown

 About
 =====

-This is the .NET Client for accessing the Podio API.
+This is the .NET Client for accessing the Podio API and is currently being expanded to cover the full API.

-This client currently covers the API methods in the following areas:

-- Items
-- Applications
-- Files
-- Embed
-- Tasks
-- Hooks
-- Contacts
-- Comments
-- Status
-- Organizations
-- Spaces
-- Grants
-- Search
-- Space members
-- Stream
-- Widgets
-- Reference

 Installation
 -------